• Skip to main content

 • It takes only 25 minutes to make.

-• This tuna rice recipe is healthy and colorful.
+• This tuna rice recipe is filling and colorful.

 • Tuna fried rice is perfect for a quick lunch or dinner.
 It even makes for a great lunch box meal.